EJFleet/PP2/README.md

 To fork the repository:

 1. Log in or sign up to [Github](https://github.com/).
-2. Go to the repository for this project, [EJFleet/joan-fleetwood-actor](https://github.com/EJFleet/joan-fleetwood-actor).
+2. Go to the repository for this project, [Emma's Cooking Quiz](https://github.com/EJFleet/cooking-quiz).
 3. Click the Fork button in the top right corner.

 #### How to Clone